10-2-pursuit/react-youtube-project-prep/README.md

 ### Fellow Reviews
 Each member of the team will be responsible for reviewing their teammates by filling out the teamwork rubric located below.

 [10.2 Teamwork Evaluation](https://docs.google.com/forms/d/e/1FAIpQLSdunGqFbV5WOdZ98VZDUhVbdcB2u96bFfDKTRlj8plt_bDnJA/viewform)

 Each team member is repsonsible for reviewing **ALL MEMBERS OF THEIR TEAM AND THEMSELVES**

-Reviews are due Sunday 8/27 by End of Day and Tuesday 9/6 at End of Day.
+**Reviews are due Sunday 8/27 by End of Day and Tuesday 9/5 at End of Day**.